What are traffic counts and why are they important? 🚗🚶🏻🚦

 What do the different colors on the segments indicate?

-The different colors on the road segment indicate the different sides of the road and help out with understanding the directionality of the highlight road segment.
+The different colors on the road segment indicate the different sides of the road and help you understand the directionality of the highlight road segment.

 What determines a segment length?

-How is privacy maintained for the mobile data you collect?
+How is privacy maintained for the MLD you collect?
 Can you identify who the mobile devices belong to since you’re using their location data pings?
-PiinPoint has partnered with Veraset (SafeGraph affiliated company), a leading provider of anonymized mobile location data, to draw insights from 45 million mobile devices each month across North America.

-It is a dataset that is enabled only through consumers consenting their sharing of location.
-The general impression toward location-enablement is contentious; particularly regarding how much of an effort apps make to ensure the user understands what they are opting-in to.
-PiinPoint takes additional precaution in the delivery of mobile location data.
+MLD is a dataset that is enabled only through consumers consenting to share their location.
+The general impression towards location-enablement is contentious, particularly regarding how much of an effort apps make to ensure the user understands what they are opting-in to.
+PiinPoint takes additional precaution in the delivery of MLD.
 First, the data is anonymized.
-PiinPoint ensures the data is de-identified, where the observations have only a device ID, disconnected to any individual user.
+PiinPoint ensures the data is de-identified, and where the observations have only a device ID, disconnected to any individual user.
 There is no information collected regarding the individual, contrary to popular assumption that the insights include information on the individual’s usage on the phone, what apps they have, or their contact information.
 Second, the data is aggregated for display or understanding in PiinPoint products and services, so there is no way you can look at one individual - even a de-identified one - and their unique activity.
 Data is aggregated to either a Dissemination Area (DA) or Road Segment.
-For geofencing purposes, there must be a minimum of 15 people within the geofenced area to be visualized.